 In the Afrocuban religions (commonly known as Santería) the Virgin of Regla is the mighty and compassionate Yemayá, Queen of the sea.
 That’s why catholic and “santeros” celebrate together her day in September 8th: an impressive spectacle you don’t want to miss.

-If you’re eager to interact with the locals, if you are inquisitive about Cuban religiousness, if you wish to experience something totally different, then book a tailored trip with Espíritu Travel and visit Regla.
+If you’re eager to interact with the locals, if you are inquisitive about Cuban religiousness, if you wish to experience something totally different, then book a tailored trip to Cuba with Espíritu Travel and visit Regla.
 Even struggling with the consequences of the tornado that stricken the island last January, the humble town has recovered its light.
 There is no better place to feel the people warmth.

 Don’t miss in Regla…